Apatemys: Ecology

-Apatemyids were arboreal, or tree-living mammals, occupying a niche filled by the modern-day aye-aye and woodpecker.
+Apatemyids were arboreal, tree-living mammals, occupying a niche filled by the modern-day aye-aye and woodpecker.
 Both the woodpecker and aye-aye are capable of penetrating wood to reach invertebrates, but the aye-aye does so by poking holes in the wood using its elongated incisors and then extracting the insects using its slender third digit.
 The highly specialized hands and teeth of apatemyids suggest they were able to pick the larvae of wood-boring insects out of trees in a similar manner.
 The elongated digits II and III allowed apatemyids to reach within the tiny crevices of tree bark and extract the larvae to feed on.
-Other behaviors of apatemyids resembled that of the modern-day squirrel or lemur.
-With narrow and long clawed toes, apatemyids were adapted for grasping to trees, which is a behavior consistent with arboreal mammals.
+Other behaviors of apatemyids resembled those of the modern-day squirrel or lemur.
+With narrow and long clawed toes, apatemyids were adapted for grasping trees, which is consistent with being arboreal mammals.